Sacral Stress Fracture

 Treatment

 It will take several weeks for most people to heal.
-The goals of treatment are to manage pain and support the bone as it heals.
+The goal of treatment is to help the bones heal properly to prevent long term problems.
 This may include:

 • Medicine to ease pain and swelling